Mt Coot-tha precinct projects

 - 2017-18 – creating a bookable space, including a new large shelter (sink and bench), bookable car park facilities and installing interactive children’s artwork.

-- 2016-17 – undertaking three stages of upgrades including new shelters, picnic seating, barbeques, pathways and a bridge, two new toilet blocks, improving the car parking and installing a turnaround for cars.
+- 2016-17 – three stages of upgrades including new shelters, picnic seating, barbeques, pathways and a bridge, two new toilet blocks, improving the car parking and installing a turnaround for cars.

 Mt Coot-tha Visitor Information Centre